lm2-poly/RodiCS/README.md

 ### Mesh

 First you will need a mesh file of the rod.
 The mesh consists of one-dimensional intervals embedded in a three-dimensional space.
 It can be saved into an `.xml` file.
 There are already some mesh files in the `xmf_files/` folder.
-Though, you can generate your own `.xml` file with the script `create_xml.py`.
+Though, you can generate your own mesh with the script `create_xml.py`.

-A quick check whether the mesh is well loaded and represents the shape desired, there is the script `read_mesh.py` which reads the mesh and plots it in 3D.
+As a quick check whether the mesh is well loaded and represents the shape desired, there is the script `read_mesh.py` which reads the mesh and plots it in 3D.

 ### Execution

 The execution file for each simulation type are called:
-- `static_exec.py` for static deformation,
+- `static_exec.py` for static deformations,
 - `dynamic_exec.py` for transient simulations,

 For each case, the principal functions `run_static` and `run_dynamic` are written respectively in the files `static.py` and `dynamic.py`.